Construction & Property

 • Single self-build or custom-build dwellings

-• Developments with de minimis habitat impact (under 25 square metres of habitat or under 5 metres of linear feature such as hedgerow)
+• Developments with de minimis habitat impact (under 25 square metres of habitat and under 5 metres of linear feature such as hedgerow, where no onsite priority habitat is affected)

 If you believe an exemption applies, you must still submit evidence to your LPA at the time of the planning application.
 The brownfield exemption was removed — BNG applies to brownfield sites.